-Something Universal in Social Reality [BIO]
+Something Universal in Social Reality

-The bi-section of executive and emotive communications in a tri-section of descriptions, prescriptions, and evaluations will reoccur many times in this work.
-As shown in our opening historical review in this book, European history embeds these discourses.
-It is my assumption that they also are found in other civilizations.
+The bi-section of executive and emotive communications in a trisection of descriptions, prescriptions, and evaluations will reoccur many times in this work.
+Our opening historical review in this book, hints that the European history embeds these discourses in its differentiation of religion, polity, economy, science, art, and morality.

+[BIO] It is my assumption that this differentiation also is present in other civilizations.
 The origins of our bi-section and tri-section are in the human language brain itself, not in any specific culture or civilization.
-This tri- and bi-sections of language usages is a universal aspect of our "understanding principle" (i.e. our Proposition 5:2).
+This tri- and bi-sections of language usages is a universal aspect of our "understanding principle" (i.e. our Proposition 5:2, clause (c)).

-It may happen that similar (but not identical) categories to our tri-and bi-sections emerge also in pre-language contexts.
+It may happen that similar (but not identical) categories to our triand bi-sections emerge also in pre-language contexts.
 This is particularly the case with evaluations.
 They may easily be confused with some biological spontaneities and spout reactions to feces, ooziness, sliminess, decay, foulness, and other gory or disgusting aspects of life and death.
 Martha C Nussbaum (2004) has raised warnings when such visceral reactions enter the language of the law, and when courts of law confuse them with its reasoned evaluations.